 Follow your Dr. Csikai’s advice on when to begin exercises and normal activities.
 Your breasts will probably be sensitive to direct stimulation for two to three weeks, so you should avoid much physical contact.
 After that, breast contact is fine once your breasts are no longer sore, usually three to four weeks after surgery.

 Your scars will be firm and pink for at least six weeks.
 Then they may remain the same size for several months, or even appear to widen.
 After several months, your scars will begin to fade, although they will never disappear completely.

-Routine mammograms should be continued after breast augmentation for women who are in the appropriate age group, although the mammographic technician should use a special technique to assure that you get a reliable reading, as discussed earlier. (see All surgery carries some uncertainty and risk.)
+Routine mammograms should be continued after breast augmentation for women who are in the appropriate age group, although the mammographic technician should use a special technique to assure that you get a reliable reading, as discussed earlier.

 For many women, the result of breast augmentation can be satisfying, even exhilarating, as they learn to appreciate their fuller appearance.

 Regular examination by Dr. Csikai and routine mammograms for those in the appropriate age groups at prescribed intervals will help assure that any complications, if they occur, can be detected early and treated.